tonnykwon/blog/_bayesian/2019-01-10-Hierarchical-model-1.md

 Advantages:

 - Can define overall probability
-- Can asses variability among experiments
+- Can assess variability among experiments
 - Can improve estimation of $$ \theta_j$$ through more informative prior(pooling)

 In the experiments, no information is available about $$ \theta_j $$.
 In other words, we cannot distinguish each $$ \theta_j $$, and this symmetry is called *exchangeability* that their joint distribution is invariant to permutations of the indexes(1, .., J).